Guidelines for grant applicants

 Publicity of applications

 Applications submitted to Taike are public documents, about which everyone is entitled to receive information according to Finnish law (Act on the Openness of Government Activities 621/1999).
-For example, the media can request to view applications.
+For example, the media and Employment Services may request to view applications.
 Taike does not disclose confidential information.
 Matters related to a person's privacy, for example contact information and matters related to health and financial situation, are always confidential.
 Work plans are also confidential to the extent that they contain information considered to be business secrets, such as artistic ideas.